ChemAxon/jchem-examples/README.md

 # Prerequisites

 Copy a correct JChem Base license (provided to you by your sales contact) to `cxn_home` folder in this project and name the file as `license.cxl`.

+# Running an example

+To try out the examples you must set your access in gradle properties as described above and must copy the corresponding license to `cxn_home˛` folder.

+* On linux type `./gradlew <task_name>`
+* On windows tyoe `gradlew <task_name>`

+the exmaple tasks are the followings:
+* runAsyncSearchExample
+* runCalculatedColumnsSearchExample
+* runChemicalTermsFilteringExample
+* runDatabaseImportExample
+* runDiverseSelectionExample
+* runDuplicateSearchExample
+* runHitColoringExample
+* runMemorySearchExample
+* runMultipleQueriesExample
+* runPartialCleanExample
+* runReactionSimilaritySearchExample
+* runRetrievingDatabaseFieldsExample
+* runRotateDatabaseHitsExample
+* runRotateExample
+* runSearchTypesExample
+* runSearchWithFilterQueryExample
+* runSimilaritySearchExample
+* runSortedSearchExample
+* runStandardizedMolSearchExample